-To create recommendations, the panel relied on evidence synthesised in a living network meta-analysis led by MAGIC,3 on a prospective meta-analysis of RCTs evaluating corticosteroids for critically ill COVID-19 patients commissioned by the WHO,6 as well as systematic reviews of the safety of similar regimens of systemic corticosteroids in distinct but relevant patient populations.78 While the investigators responsible for meta-analyses rate the certainty of the evidence, this is re-assessed independently by the guideline panel.
+To create recommendations, the panel relied on evidence synthesised in a living network meta-analysis led by MAGIC.4 While the investigators responsible for the meta-analyses rate the certainty of the evidence, this is re-assessed independently by the guideline panel.

 Derivation of absolute effects for drug treatments

 The control arm of the WHO SOLIDARITY trial, performed across a wide variety of countries and geographical regions, was identified by the remdesivir GDG panel as representing the most relevant source of evidence to make the baseline risk estimates for the outcomes of mortality and mechanical ventilation.
 The rationale for selecting the WHO SOLIDARITY trial was to reflect the overall prognosis of the global population for which the WHO guideline recommendations are made.
 In view of the study designs, the GDG determined that for other outcomes using the median or mean of all patients randomised to usual care across the included studies would provide the most reliable estimate of baseline risk.